An Expanded Massive Multilingual Dataset for High-Performance Language Technologies (HPLT): Dataset description

 \subsection{Parallel datasets}

-We use the monolingual \HPLT{} datasets to extract parallel data covering 50 languages paired with English.
+We extract parallel data from the monolingual \HPLT{} to cover 50 languages paired with English.
 We aimed for a diverse range of language varieties and scripts in the low to medium resource range (listed in Table~\ref{tab:v2_bitext_data_stats_full}).
 We align these to English since this configuration has the highest potential for finding high-quality parallel data.
-We release our data in both XML and bitext format.
+We release our data in both XML and bitext format.\footnote{\url{https://opus.nlpl.eu/HPLT/corpus/version/HPLT}}

 \Cref{tab:v2_bitext_data_stats_summary} gives the number of sentence pairs and English words per language prior to filtering (Raw) and after processing (Filtered).
 We provide both the total over the entire dataset and the median count by language variety.
 Our results show that the deduplicated \HPLT{} parallel corpora have a 70\% reduction in sentence pairs compared to the raw data.
 The final dataset contains over 380 million sentence pairs, with the English side of the dataset containing over 6 billion words.
 The median number of sentence pairs by language variety is 4 million, but individual sizes vary greatly by language: the smallest, Sinhala, contains around 273 thousand pairs, whereas the largest, Finnish, contains over 29 million pairs.
 We give full statistics for each included language variety in \Cref{tab:v2_bitext_data_stats_full} in the appendix.